sinonjs/samsam/README.md

 ## Compatibility

-Follows the same compatibility approach as the rest of the Sinon libraries: evergreen browsers and the last 2 runtimes of Node.
+Follows the same compatibility approach as the rest of the Sinon libraries: essentially the last 2 versions of evergreen browsers and the maintained runtimes of Node.
 See the [compatibility docs for the main Sinon project](https://github.com/sinonjs/sinon/blob/main/COMPATIBILITY.md) for detailed information.

 ## Backers